Nuance Communications: History

-The company that would become Nuance was incorporated in 1992 as Visioneer.
+The company that would later merge with Nuance Communications started life as Visioneer, incorporated in 1992.
 In 1999, Visioneer acquired ScanSoft, Inc. (SSFT), and the combined company became known as ScanSoft.
-In September 2005, ScanSoft Inc. acquired and merged with Nuance Communications, a natural language spinoff from SRI International.
+In September 2005, ScanSoft Inc. acquired and merged with Nuance Communications (NUAN), a natural language DOD-project spinoff from SRI International.
 The resulting company adopted the Nuance name.
 During the prior decade, the two companies competed in the commercial large-scale speech application business.